KaiYan289/RLpapersnote/README.md

 # Experimental Papers

+https://github.com/clvrai/awesome-rl-envs has many RL testbeds.

+* *Neural MMO: A Massively Multiagent Game Environment for Training and Evaluating Intelligent Agents* (2019) A testbed for massive number of agents for MARL.

 * *Deep Reinforcement Learning and the Deadly Triad* (2018)

 This paper studies the convergence behavior of the Q-value, and concluded that: